Lodge Bill: Support

-Julius Caesar Chappelle (1852–1904) was among the earliest black Republican legislators in the northern United States, representing Boston and serving from 1883–1886.
+Julius Caesar Chappelle (1852–1904) was among the earliest black Republican legislators in the northern United States, serving in the Massachusetts House of Representatives from 1883 to 1886.
 In 1890, Chappelle gave a political speech for the right of blacks to vote at an "enthusiastic" meeting at Boston's Faneuil Hall to support the federal elections bill.
 He was featured in a front page article in The New York Age newspaper covering his support of the Lodge bill.